Qmusic (Netherlands): Workdays

 An old logo of Q-music on a billboard.

+The first year started with the morning show Je dag is goed with Jeroen van Inkel.
+The presenter duo Mattie & Marieke have been presenting the morning show since 3 September 2018.
+Other morning shows were: Mattie & Wietze, ruuddewild.nl (later changed to Ruud de Wild & Q-ochtendshow and later Ruud de Wild in de Morgen), and Goeiemorgenshow.
+After the morning show followed Het Foute Uur and thereafter programs of Martijn Kolkman, Lieke Veld and Wim van Helden.
+Previously, among other Gijs Staverman and Wouter van der Goes heard during the day.
 The first years no presented programs were heard at night.
 In May 2010 Jasper de Vries presented between 4:00 and 6:00.
 In the autumn of 2010 there was a full night programming.
-Nighttime hours are mainly used to train young radio presenters. the presenter duo Mattie & Marieke have been presenting the morning show since 3 September 2018.
-Previous morning shows were: Mattie & Wietze and Je dag is goed, ruuddewild.nl (later changed to Ruud de Wild & Q-ochtendshow and later Ruud de Wild in de Morgen), and Goeiemorgenshow.
-After the morning show follows Het Foute Uur and thereafter programs of Martijn Kolkman, Lieke Veld and Wim van Helden.
-Previously, among other Gijs Staverman and Wouter van der Goes heard during the day.
+Nighttime hours are mainly used to train young radio presenters.
 On Friday afternoon the Dutch Top 40 can be heard.

 The afternoon show is presented by Domien Verschuuren since 2019.
 Former presenters of the afternoon show were Menno Barreveld (1 September 2005 to 7 March 2008) and Jeroen van Inkel with Van Inkel in de Middag.

 In the evening many DJs have been heard.
 Menno Barreveld and Kai Merckx can be heard in 2016.